HomeLatest NewsIndustryRussia slaps fines on US BigTech including WhatsApp for ‘extremist activity’

 Preferred Source of Google

-This comes just days after the Russian competition watchdog slapped a 2 billion roubles ($34.2 million) fine on Google on Tuesday. is continuously tightening the regulation regime around US companies over content, censorship, data and local representation in disputes that have escalated since Russia sent its armed forces into Ukraine on February 24.
+This comes just days after the Russian competition watchdog slapped a 2 billion roubles ($34.2 million) fine on Google on Tuesday.
+Moscow is continuously tightening the regulation regime around US tech companies over content, censorship, data and local representation in disputes that have escalated since Russia sent its armed forces into Ukraine on February 24.

-Moscow’s Tagansky District Court has meanwhile, fined WhatsApp 18 million roubles ($301,255) for a repeat offence after it incurred a 4 million rouble penalty last August.
+Moscow’s Tagansky District Court has meanwhile, fined WhatsApp 18 million roubles ($301,255) for a repeat offence after incurred a 4 million rouble penalty last August.
 WhatsApp’s fine exceeded the 15 million rouble penalty handed to Alphabet Inc’s Google for a repeat infringement last month.

 Advertisement